Manuel I Komnenos: Italy, Papal-Byzantine alliance

 During the Italian campaign, and afterwards, during the struggle of the Papal Curia with Frederick, Manuel tried to sway the popes with hints of a possible union between the Eastern and Western churches.
-Although in 1155 Pope Adrian IV had expressed his eagerness to prompt the reunion of the churches, hopes for a lasting Papal-Byzantine alliance came up against insuperable problems.
-Adrian IV and his successors demanded recognition of their religious authority over all Christians everywhere and sought superiority over the Byzantine emperor; they were not at all willing to fall into a state of dependence from one emperor to the other.
-Manuel, on the other hand, wanted an official recognition of his secular authority over both East and West.
+Although in 1155 Pope Adrian IV had expressed his eagerness to prompt the reunion of the churches by sending legates to Manuel, hopes for a lasting Papal-Byzantine alliance came up against insuperable problems.
+Adrian IV and his successors demanded recognition of their religious authority over all Christians everywhere and sought superiority over the Byzantine emperor; they were not willing to be dependendent on any monarch.
+Manuel, on the other hand, wanted official recognition of his secular authority over both East and West.
 Such conditions would not be accepted by either side.
-Even if a pro-western emperor such as Manuel agreed, the Greek citizens of the empire would have rejected outright any union of this sort, as they did almost three hundred years later when the Orthodox and Catholic churches were briefly united under the pope.
-In spite of his friendliness towards the Roman Church and his cordial relations with all the popes, Manuel was never honoured with the title of augustus by the popes.
-And although he twice sent embassies to Pope Alexander III (in 1167 and 1169) offering to reunite the Greek and Latin churches, Alexander refused, under pretext of the troubles that would follow union.
+Even if a pro-western emperor such as Manuel agreed, the Orthodox citizens of the empire would have outright rejected any union (as was the case three centuries later).
+In spite of his friendliness and cordial relations with the Papacy, Manuel was never honoured with the title of augustus by the popes.
+And although he twice sent embassies to Pope Alexander III (in 1167 and 1169) offering church union, Alexander refused, under pretext of the troubles that would follow it.

 The final results of the Italian campaign were limited in terms of the advantages gained by the Empire.
 The city of Ancona became a Byzantine base in Italy, accepting Manuel as sovereign.
 The Normans of Sicily had been damaged and now came to terms with the Empire, ensuring peace for the rest of Manuel's reign.
 The Empire's ability to get involved in Italian affairs had been demonstrated.
 However, given the enormous quantities of gold which had been lavished on the project, it also demonstrated the limits of what money and diplomacy alone could achieve.
 The expense of Manuel's involvement in Italy must have cost the treasury a great deal (probably more than 2.16 million hyperpyra or 30,000 pounds of gold), and yet it produced only limited solid gains.